CFASL: Composite Factor-Aligned Symmetry Learning for Disentanglement in Variational AutoEncoder: Limits of Disentanglement Learning of VAE

 \section{Limits of Disentanglement Learning of VAE}

-By the definition of disentangled representation~\cite{definition_1,disen_definition_2}, the disentangled representations distribute on the flattened surface as shown in Fig.~\ref{subfigure: ideal} because each change of the factor only affects to single dimension of latent vector.
-However, the previous methods~\cite{betaVAE,beta-tcvae,control-vae,commutative-vae,groupified-vae} show the entangled representations on their latent vector space as shown in Fig.~\ref{subfigure: beta-vae}-\ref{subfigure: control-vae}.
-Even though the group theory-based methods improve the disentanglement performance~\cite{commutative-vae,groupified-vae}, these are still struggling with the same problem as shown in Fig.~\ref{subfigure: clg-vae} and~\ref{subfigure: groupified-vae}.
+By the definition of disentangled representation~\citep{definition_1,disen_definition_2}, the disentangled representations are distributed on the flattened surface as shown in Fig.~\ref{subfigure: ideal} because each change of the factor only affects a single dimension of latent vector.
+However, the previous methods~\citep{betaVAE,beta-tcvae,control-vae,commutative-vae,groupified-vae} show the entangled representations on their latent vector space as shown in Fig.~\ref{subfigure: beta-vae}-\ref{subfigure: control-vae}.
+Even though the group theory-based methods improve the disentanglement performance~\citep{commutative-vae,groupified-vae}, these still struggle with the same problem as shown in Fig.~\ref{subfigure: clg-vae} and~\ref{subfigure: groupified-vae}.
 In addition, symmetries are represented on the latent vector space for disentangled representations.
-In current works~\cite{sequential1,topovae,singlecase}, the sequential observation is considered with unsupervised learning.
-However, these works need the knowledge of sequential changes of images to set up inputs manually.
+In current works~\citep{sequential1,topovae,singlecase}, the sequential observation is considered in unsupervised learning.
+However, these works need the knowledge of sequential changes of images to set up inputs manually, as summarized in Table~\ref{tab: attributes}.

-To enhance these two problems of disentanglement learning of group theory-based methods, addressing two questions is crucial: \begin{enumerate} \item Do the explicitly defined symmetries impact to the structuring of a disentangled space as depicted in Fig.~\ref{subfigure: ideal}? \item can these symmetries be represented through unsupervised learning without any prior knowledge of factor information? \end{enumerate}
+To enhance these two problems of disentanglement learning of group theory-based methods, addressing two questions is crucial: \begin{enumerate} \item Do the explicitly defined symmetries impact the structuring of a disentangled space as depicted in Fig.~\ref{subfigure: ideal}? \item Can these symmetries be represented through unsupervised learning without any prior knowledge of factor information? \end{enumerate}